LibraryOfCongress/bagger/README.txt

 JAVA_HOME = /usr/java/jre/bin
 $JAVA_HOME/java.exe -jar bagger-2.1.1.jar -Xms512m -classpath bagger-2.1.1.jar

-Note: The above steps could be avoided if the Java SE Runtime Environment 6 is set in the System Path and are also just examples, where the path or name of the JRE folder could be different.
+Note: The above steps are just examples and could be avoided if the Java Runtime Environment 6 is set in the System Path, where the path or name of the Java Runtime Environment folder could be different.

 5. Exceptions
     ==========

-There are two common causes for the bagger application to fail and they are:
+There are a few common causes for the bagger application to fail which are:

-i)  Incorrect version of the Java Run Time Environment or if no System Path is set for Java. ii) If the bagger folders in the user's home folder contains profile files using older JSON format.
+i)   Incorrect version of the Java Run Time Environment or if no System Path is set for Java.
+     The fix is to use the correct Java Runtime Environment (i.e. 1.6+ in Windows and 1.6.0.22 or below in Linux/Ubuntu) ii)  The bagger folder in the user's home folder contains profile files using older JSON format.
-    The fix is to delete the profiles in the bagger folder and rerun the bagger application.
+     The fix is to delete the old profiles in the bagger folder and rerun the bagger application. iii) In a Linux/Ubuntu system the Java Runtime Environment throws a sun.awt.X11.XException rendering exception (i.e. a known issue) when the Java Runtime Environment version is above 1.6.0.22.
+     The fix is to not use the Java Runtime environment above 1.6.0.22 on a Linux/Ubuntu system (i.e. do not use 1.6.0.23+).